Gaussian Entanglement for Quantum Key Distribution from a Single-Mode Squeezing Source: Conclusion

+Although the restriction to a single squeezed input mode, as presented here, reduces the complexity of the source, a full scheme with two squeezed fields superimposed at a balanced beam splitter will achieve higher key rates.
+For the full scheme the achievable distance for $10^9$ samples would be about $28$\,km in comparison to about $17$\,km for a single squeezed-light source.
+While these values were calculated for an entangled state generated by two identical squeezed modes, our security analysis provided here also allows the use of states generated by squeezed modes with different squeezing strengths.

 \ack This research was supported by the EU FP\,7 project Q-ESSENCE (Grant agreement number 248095).
 TE and VH thank the IMPRS on Gravitational Wave Astronomy for support.
 VH acknowledges support from HALOSTAR.
 TF acknowledges support from DFG under grant WE-1240/12-1 and from BMBF project QUOREP.
+FF acknowledges support from Japan Society for the Promotion of Science (JSPS) by KAKENHI grants No. 24-02793.
 RFW acknowledges support by the EU FP\,7 project COQUIT (Grant agreement number 233747).